 The classroom is never a confidential place to talk and that remains true in sex and relationship education.
-At the beginning of RSHE lessons, children are reminded that the classroom is not necessarily the most appropriate place to discuss their personal experiences and issues - or to ask others to do so - through the establishment of ground rules set and agreed by the class.
-This is essentially to protect a child's dignity and ensure other children are not aware of their abuse which could lead to them being treated badly.
+At the beginning of RSHE lessons, children are reminded that lessons are not a place to discuss their personal experiences and issues - or to ask others to do so - through the establishment of ground rules set and agreed by the class.

-If a pupil tells a member of staff something personal, on a one-to-one basis outside of the classroom, staff let the child know that they may not be able to keep that information confidential.
-As such, they explain they may need to get help or advice from a Designated Safeguarding Lead or Senior Leader.
+If a pupil tells a member of staff something personal on a one-to-one basis outside of the classroom, staff let the child know that they may not be able to keep that information confidential.
+As such they explain they may need to get help or advice from a Designated Safeguarding Lead or Senior Leader.
 Children are always kept informed about how any information they have disclosed will be treated by the school and who will have access to it.